-403.01 Correspondence Held With Associate Attorney [R-11]
+403.01 Correspondence Held With Associate Attorney [R-15]

 Where the attorneys bear relation of principal attorney and associate attorney, the correspondence will be had with the associate attorney unless the principal attorney directs otherwise.
-Ex parte Eggan, 1911 C.D.
+Exparte Eggan, 1911 C.D.
 213; 172 O.G.
-1091.
+1091 > (Comm'r Pat.
+1911) <.

-403.02 Two Attorneys for Same Application [R-11]
+403.02 Two Attorneys for Same Application [R-15]

-If applicant simultaneously appoints two principal attorneys he >or she< should indicate with which correspondence is to be conducted.
+If applicant simultaneously appoints two principal attorneys be or she should indicate with which correspondence is to be conducted.
 If one is a local Washington Metropolitan area attorney and applicant fails to indicate either attorney, correspondence will be conducted with the local attorney.

-If, after one attorney is appointed, a second attorney is later appointed without revocation of the power of the first attorney, the name of the second attorney is entered on the face of the file (Ex parte Eggan, 1911 C.D.
+If, after one attorney is appointed, a second attorney is later appointed without revocation of the power of the first attorney, the name of the second attorney is entered on the face of the file (Exparte Eggan, 1911 C.D.
 213; 172 O.G.
-1091), with notation that the Office letters are to be sent to him.
+1091 > (Comm'r Pat.
+1911) <), with notation that the Office letters are to be sent to him.
 This applies also to associate attorneys.